 Social Media is a powerful tool for reconnection, both to people and places.
 Most towns have dedicated pages now.
 These pages are a fantastic place to share information and reminisce.
 Locally, there is one page that stands out from the rest.
 “You might be from Chehalis if” is a goldmine of local history and lore.

 Since 2011, the community-based Facebook page dedicated to all things Chehalis has been a wealth of information, past and present.
-The brainchild of local optometrist Dr. Robert Burrows has been supported by infamous locals such as former radio broadcaster Steve Richert.
+The brainchild of local optometrist Dr. Robert Burrows has been supported by memorable locals such as former radio broadcaster Steve Richert.
 This group is full of fun from today to yesteryear.

 The “You might be from Chehalis if” page features current events, obituaries and the achievements of current and former Chehalians.
 It’s a place to share memories as well, and the comments are a treasure trove of information that might otherwise be lost.